 - diptheria, tetanus, and acellular pertussis booster (Tdap)

 Doctors recommend administering the Tdap booster at 11-12 years of age, with a tetanus and diptheria booster (Td) every 10 years thereafter.
-The Tdap vaccine is also recommended for all pregnant women in the second half of each pregnancy, regardless of whether they received it before.
+The Tdap vaccine is also recommended for all pregnant women during the second half of each pregnancy, regardless of whether or not they had it before, or when it was last given.
 The flu vaccine, given before flu season each year, also is recommended.

 As kids go through puberty, issues of sexual health will be addressed.
-Your doctor will teach your daughter how to perform a monthly breast exam.
-The doctor also might perform (or refer her to a gynecologist for) a gynecologic exam.
-Males will be checked for hernias and testicular cancer and taught to perform a testicular self-exam.
+Young women may be referred to a gynecologist for a first visit.
+Young men will be checked for hernias and testicular cancer and taught to perform a testicular self-exam.

 Teens should be asked about behaviors or emotional problems that may indicate depression or the risk of suicide.
 The doctor also should provide counseling about risky behaviors and other issues, including: